tmpusr1/getcleandataproject/CodeBook.md

 - subject - subject who carried out the experiment
 - activity - activity performed by the subject

+Activity Labels

+- WALKING: subject was walking during the measurement
+- WALKING_UPSTAIRS: subject was walking up a staircase during the measurement
+- WALKING_DOWNSTAIRS: subject was walking down a staircase during the measurement
+- SITTING: subject was sitting during the measurement
+- STANDING: subject was standing during the measurement
+- LAYING: subject was laying down during the measurement

 Rest of the columns are feature selections:

 Feature Selection